tudormunteanu/addresso-solid-monolith/README.md

-x allow users to input labels for contracts x add a hero section describing the content of this page x display a list of transactions under each record
+x allow users to input labels for contracts x add a hero section describing the content of this page x display a list of transactions under each record x add edit button to each token transfer

-- add edit button to each token transfer
+- ingest Fc graph data
 - add ability to add records
 - add external links to other portfolio managers (DeBank, Arkham)
 - share types between BE and FE